FREQUENTLY ASKED QUESTIONS

 • Keep the rest of your day gentle — rest supports the treatment taking full effect

-• Avoid alcohol for 24 hours after treatment
+• Avoid alcohol for 24 hours before and after treatment

 • Notice how you feel — changes can be subtle at first, and your observations help shape future treatments